-Conservation is a rich and complex field and, at its best, a collaborative one, requiring the overlapping expertise of the art historian, the conservator, and the conservation scientist in fashioning appropriate solutions to the diverse problems presented by the preservation of our collective cultural heritage.
-Yet it is also a relatively young profession, and, although its roots are deep, its current status is very much a postwar phenomenon.
+Conservation is a rich and complex field, requiring the collaboration of the art historian, the conservator, and the conservation scientist to solve the diverse problems presented by the preservation of our collective cultural heritage.
+Conservation is a relatively young profession, and the department has evolved along with it, as well as the museum world at large.

 One of John Brealey's stipulations in accepting the position at The Met was that he wanted the department to reflect his own philosophy on the role of paintings conservation—to be a center for collaboration and training where paintings would be treated, first and foremost, as works of art and not as condition problems.
 Key to making this happen was the creation of an appropriately sized and equipped studio, and key to that was obtaining the considerable funding that would be necessary to bring it into being.

 In January 1979, Douglas Dillon, the Chairman of the Board of Trustees, wrote to Walter Burke, then president of the Sherman Fairchild Foundation, describing the Museum's needs.
 A history of the Foundation published in 1995 sums up the situation of that time succinctly: "Money specifically for conservation had never been easy to acquire—donors found the acquisition process and the displaying of art much more exciting."